d-oliveros/nest/README.md

 Nest
 ==============

-A robust scraping and crawling engine powered with NodeJS.
+A data extraction framework on NodeJS.
+Replicate another site's data without touching its database.

-### Features
+#### Features
   * PhantomJS scraping.
 No more "Couldn't scrape because data was dynamic" bs.
   * Persistent state.
 You can stop and start the engine at any time without worrying of losing data or the current flow.
   * Controlled, parallel processment of scraping operations.